topStrip1

 Changing expectations

-Changing expectations is a form of manipulation where one person keeps altering the rules, boundaries, or standards in a relationship to create confusion, undermine the other person's confidence, or maintain control.
+Changing expectations is where one person manipulates another by altering the rules, boundaries, or standards in a relationship to create confusion, undermine the other person's confidence, or maintain control.

 Example: “If you just do this one thing for me, I’ll move in with you.” and then once you do that thing, they’ll say something else similar.
 “One more time, and then I’ll move in with you.”